makersacademy/chitter-challenge/README.md

 #### NOTES ON FUNCTIONALITY:

 * Full stack web application: integrated database into Web Application using Ruby, Sinatra web framework, Twitter Bootstrap, `PG` gem and `SQL` queries.
-* Users don't have to be logged in to see the peeps.
-Authentication features are incomplete.
-* User can sign up to chitter with their name, chitter handle, email and a password(e.g. Sam Morgan, @sjmog, sam@makers.com, password123).

 ----------------------------